semantic-dataspace/semantic-schemas/README.md

 1. Find the schema in [CATALOG.md](CATALOG.md) and open its folder.
 2. Copy `docs/example.input.json` and fill in your values (no ontology knowledge required).
-3. Open the notebook in `docs/` and run all cells.
+3. Open the Jupyter notebook in `docs/` and run all cells (`Kernel → Restart & Run All`).
 It converts your file to RDF and validates the result automatically.

 ### I want to understand how the semantic schemas work

-Read [docs/1_concepts.md](docs/1_concepts.md) for the big picture: why there are two schemas per concept, what the transform does, and how the pipeline fits together.
-Then [docs/2_oold-primer.md](docs/2_oold-primer.md) if you want to go deeper into the OO-LD format itself.
+Read [docs/1_concepts.md](docs/1_concepts.md) for the big picture: why there are two schemas per concept (one simple for users, one expert for machines), what the transform does, and how the pipeline fits together.
+Then [docs/2_oold-primer.md](docs/2_oold-primer.md) if you want to go deeper into the OO-LD (Object-Oriented Linked Data) format itself.

 ### I want to contribute a new schema